gauravnadkarni/chatd/docs/prd.md

 #### 4.1 User Authentication & Management

 - **User Stories:**
   - As a new user, I want to sign up with my email and password so I can create an account.
   - As an existing user, I want to log in with my email and password or social accounts (Google, Facebook) so I can access my chats.
   - As a user, I want to be able to update my profile information (name, avatar) after logging in.
   - As a user, I want my profile to be automatically created when I sign up.
 - **Requirements:**
   - Email/Password authentication.
   - Google and Facebook OAuth authentication.
   - User profile creation (`public.profiles`) upon `auth.users` insertion via database trigger.
-    - Ability to update user `name` and `avatar_url` in `public.profiles`.
+  - Ability to update user `name` and `avatar_file_name` in `public.profiles`.
   - Secure password handling and session management via Supabase Auth.

 #### 4.2 Contact List Management

 - **User Stories:**
   - As a user, I want to search for other users by name or email to add them as contacts.
   - As a user, I want to send a contact request to another user.
   - As a user, I want to see a list of contact requests I have sent.
   - As a user, I want to see a list of pending contact requests I have received.
   - As a user, I want to accept or decline incoming contact requests.
   - As a user, I want to see my list of established contacts.
   - As a user, I want to be able to remove an existing contact.
 - **Requirements:**
   - User search functionality against `public.profiles`.
   - `public.contact_requests` table to manage request states ('pending', 'accepted', 'declined', 'blocked').
   - Server Action for sending a contact request (insert into `contact_requests`).
   - Server Action for accepting a request (update `contact_requests` status to 'accepted', insert mutual entries into `public.contacts`).
   - Server Action for declining a request (update `contact_requests` status to 'declined').
   - Display of sent, received, and established contact lists in the UI.

 #### 4.3 One-on-One Messaging

 - **User Stories:**
   - As a user, I want to send text messages to a specific contact.
   - As a user, I want to receive text messages in real-time from my contacts.
   - As a user, I want to view the history of my conversations with a contact.
   - As a user, I want to know when my message has been read by the recipient (read receipts).
 - **Requirements:**
   - Real-time message sending and receiving using Supabase Realtime for in-app delivery.
   - Messages stored in `public.messages` with `recipient_id`.
   - Display of chat history for each 1:1 conversation.
   - Ability to update `read_at` timestamp in `public.messages` and `last_seen_message_id`, `unread_count` in `public.user_conversation_status` upon message viewing.

 #### 4.4 Group Chat Management

 - **User Stories:**
   - As a user, I want to create a new chat group with a chosen name.
   - As a group creator, I want to invite/add other users to my group.
   - As a group member, I want to send text messages within the group.
   - As a group member, I want to receive text messages from other group members in real-time.
   - As a group member, I want to view the history of my group conversations.
 - **Requirements:**
   - Group creation and management of `public.groups` table.
   - Member management in `public.group_members` table (adding/removing members).
   - Real-time group message sending and receiving using Supabase Realtime.
   - Messages stored in `public.messages` with `group_id`.
   - Display of chat history for each group conversation.

 #### 4.5 Media Sharing

 - **User Stories:**
   - As a user, I want to send images within a message.
   - As a user, I want to send common file types (e.g., PDFs, documents) within a message.
   - As a user, I want to view/download received media files.
 - **Requirements:**
   - Integration with Supabase Storage for file uploads.
   - `media_url` and `media_type` fields in `public.messages` to store media references.
   - UI to select and preview files before sending.
   - UI to display images inline and provide download links for other file types.

 #### 4.6 Real-time Presence

 - **User Stories:**
   - As a user, I want to see if my contacts are currently online or offline.
   - As a user, I want to see if a contact is typing a message in a one-on-one conversation.
 - **Requirements:**
   - Update `online_at` in `public.profiles` regularly for presence indication (e.g., every 15-30 seconds).
   - Supabase Realtime channels for presence broadcasting and subscription.
   - Mechanism for sending and receiving typing indicators within active conversations.

 #### 4.7 Push Notifications

 - **User Stories:**
   - As a user, I want to receive notifications for new messages when my app is closed or in the background.
   - As a user, I want to receive notifications for new contact requests when my app is closed or in the background.
 - **Requirements:**
   - Firebase Cloud Messaging (FCM) integration.
   - Client-side generation and management of `fcm_token`s, storing them in `public.user_device_tokens`.
   - Supabase Database Triggers on `public.messages` and `public.contact_requests` to invoke Supabase Edge Functions.
   - Supabase Edge Functions to send push notification payloads to FCM using `fcm_token`s.
   - Robust handling of invalid/stale `fcm_token`s on the backend.

 #### 4.8 Progressive Web App (PWA) Enhancements

 - **User Stories:**
   - As a user, I want to be able to install the chat application to my device's home screen.
   - As a user, I want the application to function with basic capabilities even when offline (e.g., show cached UI, previously loaded messages).
 - **Requirements:**
   - Web App Manifest file (`manifest.json`) configuration.
   - Service Worker implementation for caching static assets and basic offline capabilities.
   - Service Worker to intercept and handle FCM messages when the app is in the background.

 #### 4.9 Admin Module

 - **User Stories:**
   - As an admin user, I want to access a dedicated dashboard to view application statistics.
   - As an admin user, I want to see the total number of registered users.
   - As an admin user, I want to see the total number of devices registered for notifications.
   - As an admin user, I want to see the current number of active users.
   - As an admin user, I want to see the volume of messages sent per day, week, and month.
   - As an admin user, I want to view details of all registered users.
 - **Requirements:**
   - Dedicated `is_admin` boolean flag in `public.profiles` for admin user identification.
   - Protected Next.js route (`/admin`) accessible only by the admin user.
   - Server Actions to fetch aggregated data (counts, message volume) directly from `public.profiles`, `public.user_device_tokens`, and `public.messages` tables.
   - UI to display stats using cards and charts.
   - UI to list and view details of all users (e.g., in a table).

 ---